Upfront costs of buying a home: What you need to know

 Transfer fee

 A state government fee for property title transfers, which also varies by state.
-Use the links above to check your government website for details, or use our calculator for an estimate.
+Use the links above to check your government website for details, or use our upfront costs calculator for an estimate.

 Legal fees